 Another common bias is loss aversion, which means you’re more motivated by the fear of losing something than the prospect of gaining something.
 This can lead to irrational decision-making because you’re more likely to hold onto something losing value rather than selling it and investing the money elsewhere.

-By being aware of these biases, you can make an effort to overcome them and make more rational consumer choices.
+By being aware of these biases, you can try to overcome them and make more rational consumer choices.

 Try to be open-minded as you shop around for the best deal.
 For example, if a more affordable product with the same features as a previously considered option becomes available, the rational consumer would choose the cheaper option.